 The Theory of Constraints (TOC) was widely popularized in Eli Goldratt’s best selling book, “The Goal.”
-In our work in test, we’ve leveraged these principles to produce award-winning asset management capabilities and results.
-400% increases to asset utilization 25% to 75% reduction in operating capital requirements 25% to 50% improvements to process speed Increased Investments…
+In our work in test, we’ve leveraged these principles to produce award-winning Enterprise Asset Management capabilities and results.
+400% increases to asset utilization 25% to 75% reduction in operating capital requirements 25% to 50% improvements to process speed Increased…

-Freeing up capacity for innovation and growth has never been more important than today.
+Driving test equipment utilization is critical to meeting today’s competitive challenges.
+Freeing up capacity for innovation and growth has never been more important.
 Companies are being asked to bring products to market in half the time and reduce their cost of operations up to 50% to succeed against aggressive global competitors.
-In hi-tech manufacturing businesses, this means eradicating the pernicious habit causing consistently low…
+In hi-tech manufacturing businesses,…

 Like many aerospace companies, this one had many sites and different legacy cultures on each.
 See how they installed common resource management tools, increased utilization 3X and funded new programs.